gpsoft/clonya/README.md

       :profiles
       {:dev
+       ;; Figwheel is a Leiningen plugin, but its core ;; functionalities are extracted from the plugin ;; to a generic library--Figwheel-sidecar.
        {:dependencies [[figwheel-sidecar "0.5.16"]
                        [cider/piggieback "0.3.3"]
                        [org.clojure/tools.nrepl "0.2.13"]]

-        ;; Some fn's are defined in the user namespace.
+        ;; Some helper fn's for development are defined ;; in the `user` namespace.
         ;; Those code are under `dev` directory.
         :source-paths ["src" "dev"]

-        ;; for vim-fireplace.
+        ;; Leiningen plugins and nREPL middleware for vim-fireplace.
-        ;; vim-fireplace can do most of the job by itself ;; while it can be even better when it makes use of ;; another nREPL middleware, cider-nrepl.
+        ;; Vim-fireplace can do most of the job by itself ;; while it can be even better when it makes use of ;; another nREPL middleware, cider-nrepl.
         :plugins [[cider/cider-nrepl "0.17.0"]]